 Year 9 follows the following topics:

-Brackets, Prisms, Probability, Quadratics, Trial and Improvement, Plans & Elevations, Pi, Trigonometry, Cumulative Frequency, Sectors, Dimensions, Statistics, Further Algebra and Circle Theorems.
+Brackets, Prisms, Probability, Quadratics, Plans & Elevations, Pi, Trigonometry, Cumulative Frequency, Sectors, Statistics, Further Algebra and Circle Theorems.

-Support – Some students benefit from additional maths sessions, which are targeted at improving numeric/arithmetic skills.
+Support – Some students benefit from additional Maths sessions, which are targeted at improving numeric/arithmetic skills.
 One-to-one tuition is also available for those students who may need some additional support.

 Key Stage 4

-All students study Mathematics to GCSE level on the new 2015 1-9 curriculum.
-We use the Edexcel/person specification with the majority of students entered for the higher tier papers.
+All students study Mathematics to GCSE level on the 9-1 curriculum.
+We use the Edexcel/Pearson (1MA1) specification, with the majority of students entered for the Higher Tier papers (grades 9 – 4).
 The most able students have the opportunity to study for the Further Mathematics Certificate, which complements their main GCSE and is a great stepping-stone to A Level.

 Key Stage 5

-We currently follow the AQA 5360,6360 courses which are liner and contain no coursework.
+We currently follow the Edexcel 9MA0 course, which is linear and contains no coursework.